Bake Play Smile

 RECIPE NOTES & TIPS:

-• Drain your strawberries well - this is important to avoid a soggy crumble.
+• Drain strawberries well to avoid excess liquid

 Nutrition